zzzprojects/learn-orm/tutorials/vb-net/strings.md

 Dim alphabet As String = New String(letters)
 ```

-You can concatinate multiple string variables using `+` operator.
+You can concatenate multiple string variables using the `&` operator.

 ```csharp
 Dim firstName As String = "John "